Home / Life Insurance / Articles / Understanding Adverse Selection

 How Adverse Selection Impacts Policyholders

 Adverse selection may result in higher premiums and fewer insurance options for policyholders.
 If someone with a serious medical problem does not openly declare it, the insurer could unexpectedly lose money.
-As a result, insurance providers can raise all customers’ premiums, even if they are healthy.
+As a result, insurance providers can raise all customers’ premiums, even healthy ones.

 The Bottom Line